baldomarco/EarthEngine/README.md

 # EarthEngine
 Collection of satellite images

-Python scripts to download Satellite products directly from Google Engine in your Drive folders
+JavaScripts codes to download Satellite products directly from Google Engine in your Drive folders